sfl0r3nz05/DistributedBchFWArchIoT/FlowDiagrams/RegisterAuthor/README.md

-The register process begins with the request made from the author agent, in which the author provides the public key that the register node is going to use to verify the manifests and the same key signed using his private key.
+The register process begins with the request made from the author agent, in which the author provides the public key that the register node is going to use to verify the manifests a message signed using his private key and the same unsigned message.

-Then the register agent tries to store the key in the blockchain via a chaincode that verifies the key using the sign, and checks that it is not already present in the net.
+Then the register agent tries to store the key in the blockchain via a chaincode that verifies the message using the sign, and checks that the key is not already present in the net.
 If there are no problems, it generates a new key for the author to use in the update register process.
 This new key is send back to the author agent, which will store it in a keyStore/wallet.